 - Assessment and therapy for disorders of speech and hearing.
 Technologies for the assessment of communication disorders, for the provision of therapeutic procedures, or for communication aids.

 - Monitoring of well-being and mood.
 Technologies for using changes in the voice to monitor physical and mental health.

 - The Speech Chain

 The domain of Speech Science is frequently described in terms of a diagram called "The Speech Chain".
 Here is one version of the speech chain diagram: [image source]

-The speech chain describes the stages in speech communication when a message moves between the mind of the speaker and the mind of the listener.
-Through the idea of the speech chain we see that information which is communicated linguistically to achieve some goal is encoded by the speaker into a sequence of articulatory gestures which generate sound, that sound is communicated to the listener, processed by the hearing mechanism into a neural code that is decoded to extract the meaning of the utterance and the intention of the communicative act.
+The speech chain describes the stages in speech communication whereby a message moves between the mind of the speaker and the mind of the listener.
+Through the idea of the speech chain we see that information which is communicated linguistically to achieve some goal is encoded by the speaker into a sequence of articulatory gestures which generate sound, that sound is communicated to the listener, processed by the hearing mechanism into a neural signal that is interpreted to extract the meaning of the utterance and the intention of the communicative act.